-2.1 We will follow the procedures set out in the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Inter-Agency Procedures'.
-A copy of these procedures can be found on their website: http://www.safeguardingcambspeterborough.org.uk/children-board/
+2.1 We will follow the procedures set out in the Cambridgeshire and Peterborough Safeguarding Children Partnership Board 'Multi-Agency Procedures'.
+A copy of these procedures can be found on their website: Multi-Agency Policies and Procedures | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk)

-2.2.1 The Designated Safeguarding Lead is:
+2.2.
+The Designated Safeguarding Lead is: